woleet/woleet-openapi-js-client/docs/SignatureRequestApi.md

 Change the state of a signature request.

-Use this operation to transition a signature request to a new state.&lt;br&gt; Possible transitions are:&lt;br&gt; - from DRAFT to PENDING: start the signature request: the platform wait for the activation date (if any) and transition to IN_PROGRESS&lt;br&gt; - from PENDING to DRAFT: suspend the signature request: allow it to be updated&lt;br&gt; - from PENDING to CANCELED: cancel the signature request without waiting for the  activation date&lt;br&gt; - from IN_PROGRESS to CLOSED: close the signature request without waiting for all signatures to be colleted&lt;br&gt; - from IN_PROGRESS to CANCELED: cancel the signature request before all signatures get colleted
+Use this operation to transition a **stateful** signature request to a new state.&lt;br&gt; Possible transitions are:&lt;br&gt; - from DRAFT to PENDING: start the signature request: the platform wait for the activation date (if any) and transition to IN_PROGRESS&lt;br&gt; - from PENDING to DRAFT: suspend the signature request: allow it to be updated&lt;br&gt; - from PENDING to CANCELED: cancel the signature request without waiting for the  activation date&lt;br&gt; - from IN_PROGRESS to CLOSED: close the signature request without waiting for all signatures to be colleted&lt;br&gt; - from IN_PROGRESS to CANCELED: cancel the signature request before all signatures get colleted&lt;br&gt; Note that **stateless** signature requests can only be transitioned to CLOSED (TODO: explain)

 ### Example